kestra-io/docs/content/blogs/2023-09-18-kestra-terraform-partnership.md

   image: "mproset"
 image: /blogs/2023-09-18-kestra-terraform-partnership.jpg
 ---
 We're thrilled to reveal that Kestra has formed a technology partnership with[Terraform](https://www.terraform.io/) by HashiCorp!
 We are both united by a shared vision to simplify data and infrastructure complexities.
-And to add to this amazing news, our Terraform provider is already a hit, with **200,000 downloads** making it one of the top Terraform provider!
+And to add to this amazing news, our Terraform provider is already a hit, with **200,000 downloads** making it one of the top Terraform providers!

 >waiting for the quote